ZachNagengast/SoCoGa/README.md

 Finally, setup the socoga.py script:

-Create your dropbox environment variable:
+Create your dropbox environment variable (or just hardcode it into the script):

 ``export SOCOGA_DROPBOX_TOKEN=[dropbox-token]``

 Using your preferred method, setup the socoga.py script to run continuously at a set interval on your device, I've found 3 seconds works just fine.

-If you choose to use [Home Assistant](), you can do this by following the [install instructions](), then clone this repo into your /.homeassisant directory, and lastly add the following automation to your configuration.yaml file:
+If you choose to use [Home Assistant](), you can do this by following the [install instructions](), then clone this repo into a /.homeassisant/scripts/ directory, and lastly add the following automation to your configuration.yaml file:

 ```
 shell_command:
-  alias: "Sonos volume setter script"
+  alias: "SoCoGa script"
-  socoga: "python /home/homeassistant/.homeassistant/socoga/socoga.py"
+  socoga: "python /home/homeassistant/.homeassistant/SoCoGa/socoga.py"

 automation:
-  alias: "Control Sonos from Google Home"
+  alias: "Control Sonos with Google Home voice commands"
   initial_state: True
   hide_entity: False
   trigger: